motebus/ultrabook/Ultranet Apps/fBuilder/Twin guide.md

 ### Go to fBuilder
 fbuilder url: [run](https://run.ypcloud.com)
-Login with your Google account or register a new YPCloud account.
-Once you have logged in, you will see a page like this:
+Login with your YPCloud account and choose fbuilder and click "go" You will see a page like this:
 <img src="https://i.imgur.com/i8YrWeI.jpg">

 ### Start a new fBuilder project